 Simply take your tarnished brass item, remove the cloth from the seal-tight bag, rub the tarnished area with the cloth, then take a soft, clean cloth and rub/buff.
 It’s a simple one-two step.
 There’s no need to rinse, make solutions, or any of those inconvenient methods.
 Sure, we’ve given you some DIY solutions that may work, but the Champion Polishing Cloth not only cleans brass to an amazing shine but is so versatile that you can pretty much clean any type of metal, such as copper, silver, sterling silver, stainless steel, pewter, aluminum, chrome, etc. with it.

 It’s an effective cleaner for any brass musical instrument.
 It’ll even remove stubborn dried water stains on antique furniture!
 It offers an endless possibility for cleaning tarnished, rusted, and oxidized metal components and many other items.
 Another unique aspect of the Champion Polishing Cloth is it will leave an invisible yet tough protective film behind that helps to prolong and maintain the beautiful shine on your brass items.

 One tip when cleaning your brass items or any metal that can tarnish is to wear some sort of disposable gloves.
 The reason for this is that the oils on your skin can help accelerate tarnishing, so wearing disposable gloves will eliminate that possibility.

-We’ve given you some simple DIY brass cleaning solutions.
-If you’re looking for the quickest way to clean brass, then the Champion Polishing Cloth will provide you with a product that will last for years and deliver time-proven, amazing brass cleaning and polishing power.
+We’ve covered some of the so-called DIY brass cleaning methods.
+If you’re looking for the quickest way to clean brass, then hands down, the clear winner to choose is the Champion Polishing Cloth.
+This high-performance brass cleaner will last for years and deliver time-proven, amazing brass cleaning and polishing power.